tensorfreitas/lunatask-mcp/docs/architecture/6-external-apis.md

 - Sensitive fields (`name`, `note`, note `content`) are absent from all responses
 - Only structural and metadata fields are available
 - Error responses are properly translated to MCP error format
-- Rate limiting is applied to all requests via `TokenBucketLimiter`
+- Rate limiting is applied to all requests via `TokenBucketLimiter`; an additional `http_min_mutation_interval_seconds` configuration option can enforce a fixed delay before mutating requests when the API requires extra pacing.

 ## Alias Resource Semantics and Deterministic Sorting